anju0422/anju0422/README.md

 - SQL (Joins, SubQueries, Window-Functions, DateTime & String functions, CTEs, etc)
 - Data Cleaning
 - EDA to generate insights & curate recommendations relevant to the problem statement
+- Python(Pandas & NumPy)
 - Data Visualization
 - Dashboarding (using BI Tools such as Power BI and Tableau)
 - Excel for generating reports and dashboards using Lookup Functions (Vlookup, Index-Match, Sumifs, Countifs, etc), Pivot Tables, Excel Charts, Data Validation, and Conditional Formatting.

-- Applied Statistics (Conditional Probability, Random Variables & Distributions, CLT, Hypothesis Testing, etc )
+- 💡 I’m currently learning Applied Statistics which involves Conditional Probability, Baye's theorem, Random Variables & Distributions, CLT, Hypothesis Testing, etc.

+- 💻 I’m currently working on a project where I am doing an EDA on a dataset of Zomato Banglore Restaurant using Python, which involves Pandas, NumPy, Matplotlib, and Seaborn.

 Beyond these technical skills, I have a deep interest in Artificial Intelligence (AI) and Machine Learning (ML) and how they can address various business challenges.
 I'm actively upskilling in this domain and hope to see myself as a skilled professional comfortable to work across the multiple stages in a typical ML project.